Thank you for coming over to look - whether it's from genuine interest or morbid curiosity.

 The team handling Rosearium has to weigh revenue against fan expectations and weigh those together against the artists’ workload - and their own.

-It’s not easy to give an unsolicited critique to strangers because it carries the risk of seeming like a disparaging ass.
-But without the opinion that there’s still room to grow, what’s the point of this proposal?
-This issue is in contrast to all your other accomplishments.
-What it really shows is just how full everyone’s hands are.
-Your capabilities are exceeding your current capacity and this is simply proposing one way to increase that capacity a bit.
+It’s not easy to give an unsolicited critique to strangers because it carries the risk of coming off as disparaging.
+The perception that Rosearium has some room to grow isn't even a negative view.
+Mainly, it indicates just how full everyone’s hands are.
+If your capabilities really are exceeding your current capacity, this is simply proposing one way to increase that capacity a bit.

 Scroll down to see a comment on trustworthiness